Gabe-MGNT/OpenAi-Gym-Solution/TaxiCar/README.md

 # Taxi QLearning 🚕🤖
-Here is a solution uing QLearning to solve the Taxi task.
+Here is a solution using QLearning to solve the Taxi task.

 ## Context
 This simple task that needs a Taxi to get to a passenger, pick him up and drop him off at the right location, is a perfect situation to use the QLearning algorithm.

-Here I descrie how to achieve such a solution.
+Here I describe how to achieve such a solution.

 ## Result